Doctor of Nursing Practice

 Circumstances such as moving to an unapproved state or deployment of U.S. military or their family members outside the continental United States must be communicated to the appropriate department and will impact progression and/or completion of the degree.

-*Beginning with the class admitted Fall 2017, the Indiana State University DNP requires the completion of 1000 clinical/practicum hours as mandated by American Association Colleges of Nursing.
-Waivers may be considered for the following with evidence of national certification in an area of advanced nursing practice:
+**Students must complete 1,000 post-baccalaureate clinical/practicum hours as mandated by the American Association of Colleges of Nursing.
+Clinical hours may be credited for students with evidence of national certification in an area of advanced nursing practice:

-- Master’s prepared Advanced Practice Nurses with Advanced Certification, e.g. Advanced Public Health, Advanced Nurse Executive, etc.: Up to 500 clinical hours with evidence of documented academically supervised clinical hours with a 1:1 ratio being observed.
+- Master’s prepared Advanced Practice Nurses with Advanced Certification, e.g. Advanced Public Health, Advanced Nurse Executive, etc.: Up to 650 clinical hours with evidence of documented academically supervised clinical hours with a 1:1 ratio being observed and proof of certification.
 American Association Colleges of Nursing.
 (2015).
 DNP: Current Issues and Clarifying Recommendations [White Paper].
-Retrieved from https://www.aacn.nche.edu/aacn-publications/white-papers/DNP-Implementation-TF-Report-8-15.pdf